Sign up to E-news to stay up to date!×

 Fresh Funk Artistic Director

-Caroline Wall, better known as Leena, is the Artistic Director of Fresh Funk.
 Caroline “Leena” Wall initiated the Tuggeranong Arts Centre’s “Fresh Funk” program in the year 2000, introducing hip-hop style classes to the ACT for the first time.
-Leena has a long history of dance training in various styles for (over 25years), as well as an Honours degree in English and Drama and her dance teaching qualifications from QUT.
+Leena has a long history of dance training in various styles for (over 25 years), as well as an Honours degree in English and Drama and her dance teaching qualifications from QUT.
 As the Fresh Funk program grew, Leena was nominated as Young Australian of the Year for her ground-breaking work in the dance community.
 Leena is known across the ACT and beyond as a pioneer of Canberra’s dance scene, working consistently with schools and other organisations to consult and teach.
 Leena travels annually overseas to train in LA, New York and/or Japan, and has performed in pieces by Tricia Miranda, Tony Tzar, Andre Fuentes, Matt Steffanina and many others.

 Roger Jillard